 Safe, Stable Chemistry

-LifePO4 batteries have the safest lithium chemistry.
-That’s because lithium iron phosphate has better thermal and structural stability.
-This means it’s incombustible and can withstand high temperatures without decomposing.
+Overall, LifePO4 batteries have the safest lithium chemistry.
+Why?
+Because lithium iron phosphate has better thermal and structural stability.
+This is something lead acid and most other battery types don’t have at the level LiFePO4 does.
+LiFePO4 is incombustible.
+It can withstand high temperatures without decomposing.
 It’s not prone to thermal runaway, and will keep cool at room temperature.